 The echo mode for the differential protection is based on the "hardware" clock.
 Thus, there is normally no need to synchronize the "hardware" clock and the "software" clock.
+If a GPS clock is used for other products in the 670-series than current differential RED670, i.e. the "hardware" and "software" clocks are not synchronized.

-The synchronization of the "hardware" clock and the "software" clock is necessary only when GPS or IRIG B 00X with optical fibre, IEEE 1344 is used for differential-protection.
+The synchronization of the "hardware" clock and the "software" clock is necessary only when GPS or IRIG B 00X with optical fibre, IEEE 1344 is used for the differential protection.
 The two clock systems are synchronized by a special clock synchronization unit with two modes, fast and slow.
-A special feature, an automatic fast clock time regulator is used.
-The automatic fast mode makes the synchronization time as short as possible during start-up or at interruptions/disturbances in the GPS timing.
-The setting fast or slow is also available on the HMI and can be used for example during commissioning or maintenance.
+The setting fast or slow is available on the HMI or in PCM600.